 For more information about Personal Curriculum Content and Special Education, please go to www.dansville.org and then look under the special education link.

 Progress Reports/Report Cards

-Progress reports are updated online weekly in every class.
 Parents can access grades online via PowerSchool Parent Portal (see that section for more info).
 Teachers will print progress reports for students upon request.

 Schedule Changes